pdufter/fbmitfahrer/README.md

 - Contact me or an admin of the facebook group https://www.facebook.com/groups/bayernticketmucsbg/
 - Read up on issues and be creative to add new features
 - fork the repo and create pull requests once you finished coding
-- note that the webpage is deployed on the master branch
+- note that the webpage is deployed on the master branch, all development is on the branch 'dev'